A series of high value, hosted payload opportunities for early service & technology demonstration in Low Earth Orbit

 The Faraday-1 satellite manifest is now full and is in countdown to launch!

-The Faraday missions make use of tried and tested cubesat and microsatellite platform technology to offer customers up to 5 years of reliable service in orbit with our first launch taking place in August 2019.
-After a 6 month Demonstration and Qualification (D&Q) Phase, the mission enters a service delivery phase where customers will contract usage of the platform resources.
+The Faraday missions led by In-Space Missions make use of tried and tested cubesat and microsatellite platform technology to offer customers up to five years of reliable service in orbit.
+Following a six-month Demonstration and Qualification (D&Q) Phase, the mission enters a service delivery phase where customers will contract usage of the platform resources.
 This phase will support commercial payload operations for customers.

 Faraday is led by In-Space Missions with support from a range of delivery partners including Bright Ascension, Magna Parva, Printech Circuit Labs, SSTL, GomSpace, ISIS, Kongsberg Satellite Services, SpaceFlight Industries and Rocket Lab.